-- The information must be notified in writing or electronically to all subscribers of valid Certificates, and the parties having a contract that directly concerns the provision of trust services; - The information must be published in accordance with 2.2. at all offices of registration authorities and must also communicate that qualified system Certificates cannot be used in accordance with the purpose of their issuance any longer; - The subsequent course of action will be decided by CEO of I.CA while taking account of the decision of the supervisory body.
+- The information must be notified in writing or electronically to all subscribers of valid certificates, and the parties having a contract that directly concerns the provision of trust services; - The information must be published in accordance with 2.2. at all offices of registration authorities and must also communicate that qualified system certificates cannot be used in accordance with the purpose of their issuance any longer; - The subsequent course of action will be decided by CEO of I.CA or Managing Director of I.CA SK while taking account of the decision of the supervisory body.